behu-kea/ITA24-1-sem/data-literacy/03-data-quality.md

 WHERE attack > defence OR primary_type = "fire" AND pokedex_number < 20
 ```

-**A)** All pokemon where attack is higher than defence or all pokemon with the type is fire and pokedex number is less than 20
+**A)** All pokemon where attack is higher than defence or all pokemon with the type "fire" and pokedex number is less than 20

 **B)** All pokemon with a pokedex number less than twenty and either an attack higher than defence or primary type is fire

-**C)** All pokemon where attack is lower than defence, primary type fire and pokedex number less than 20
+**C)** All pokemon where attack is lower than defence, their primary type is fire and pokedex number less than 20

 **D** Invalid Query